msujas/maskGenerator_CdTe/README.md

-Run 'pip install -e .' in the folder to install.
+Run 'pip install -e .' (-e for editable, dropping will put files in site-packages, rather than reading directly) in the folder to install.
 This creates a GUI program called 'imagin' (Image MAsk Generator INtegrator).
 Run from the command prompt - choose directory, poni  file, mask file and gain map file, then run.

 A Jupyter Notebook for automatically generating masks for cosmic radation on the Pilatus 2M CdTe detector on BM31, SNBL, ESRF.
 Requires a series of images (~20) and filters by the standard deviation on each pixel.
 The main script is maskGeneratorIntegraterCdTe.ipynb. maskGeneratorCdTe_recursive.py is similar and will run through all folders from a specified directory.